Toni Morrison: Final years: 2010–2019

 In May 2010, Morrison appeared at PEN World Voices for a conversation with Marlene van Niekerk and Kwame Anthony Appiah about South African literature and specifically van Niekerk's 2004 novel Agaat.

 Morrison wrote books for children with her younger son, Slade Morrison, who was a painter and a musician.
 Slade died of pancreatic cancer on December 22, 2010, aged 45, when Morrison's novel Home (2012) was half-completed.

 In May 2011, Morrison received an Honorary Doctor of Letters degree from Rutgers University–New Brunswick.
-During the commencement ceremony, she delivered a speech on the "pursuit of life, liberty, meaningfulness, integrity, and truth."
+During the commencement ceremony, she delivered a speech on the "pursuit of life, liberty, meaningfulness, integrity, and truth".

 In 2011, Morrison worked with opera director Peter Sellars and Malian singer-songwriter Rokia Traoré on Desdemona, taking a fresh look at William Shakespeare's tragedy Othello.
 The trio focused on the relationship between Othello's wife Desdemona and her African nursemaid, Barbary, who is only briefly referenced in Shakespeare.
 The play, a mix of words, music and song, premiered in Vienna in 2011.

 Morrison had stopped working on her latest novel when her son died in 2010, later explaining, "I stopped writing until I began to think, He would be really put out if he thought that he had caused me to stop.
 'Please, Mom, I'm dead, could you keep going ...?'"

 She completed Home and dedicated it to her son Slade.
 Published in 2012, it is the story of a Korean War veteran in the segregated United States of the 1950s who tries to save his sister from brutal medical experiments at the hands of a white doctor.

 In August 2012, Oberlin College became the home base of the Toni Morrison Society, an international literary society founded in 1993, dedicated to scholarly research of Morrison's work.

 Morrison's eleventh novel, God Help the Child, was published in 2015.
 It follows Bride, an executive in the fashion and beauty industry whose mother tormented her as a child for being dark-skinned, a trauma that has continued to dog Bride.

 Morrison was a member of the editorial advisory board of The Nation, a magazine started in 1865 by Northern abolitionists.

 Personal life

-While teaching at Howard University from 1957 to 1964, she met Harold Morrison, a Jamaican architect, who she married in 1958.
-She took his last name and became known as Toni Morrison.
+While teaching at Howard University from 1957 to 1964, she met Harold Morrison, a Jamaican architect, whom she married in 1958.
+She took his last name, and became known as Toni Morrison.
 Their first son, Harold Ford, was born in 1961.
 She was pregnant when she and Harold divorced in 1964.
-Her second son, Slade Kevin, was born in 1965.

-Morrison began working as an editor for L.W.
-Singer Company, a textbook division of Random House in Syracuse, New York.
-She moved with her sons as her career took her to different positions in different places.

-Her son Slade Morrison died of pancreatic cancer on December 22, 2010, when Morrison was halfway through writing her novel Home.
-She stopped work on the novel for a year or two before completing it; that novel was published in 2012.
+Her second son, Slade Kevin Morrison, was born in 1965; he died of pancreatic cancer on December 22, 2010, when Morrison was halfway through writing her novel Home.
+She stopped work on the novel for a year or two before completing it; it was published in 2012.